 Australia’s service exports and bilateral investment with Bangladesh are small but growing.
 Australia is increasingly recognised as the preferred international education destination for Bangladeshi students, receiving more than 7,200 students in 2018, the highest level since 2009.
 Bangladesh is the world’s ninth largest remittance recipient country, with inflows equivalent to 7% of GDP.
 Remittance flows from Australia to Bangladesh remain small, but are rising sharply.

-Australian firms such as Murray Goulburn Co-operatives, the Plexal Group, Queensland Cotton, Macquarie University, the SMEC engineering company all have significant operations in Bangladesh.
-Rapid urbanisation and rising living standards, has increased the size of the middle class to more than 30 million, offering increased potential for successful business within Bangladesh.
+Australian firms such as Murray Goulburn Co-operatives, the Plexal Group, Queensland Cotton, Macquarie University and the SMEC engineering company all have significant operations in Bangladesh.
+Rapid urbanisation and rising living standards have increased the size of the middle class to more than 30 million, offering increased potential for business within Bangladesh.

 Australian investment in Bangladesh is small, at $320 million, but growing.
 There are large opportunities for investment in the energy, telecommunications and infrastructure sectors.
 Bangladeshi investment in Australia is very small.